Our team is creating a Schema.org markup for legal help websites, to make them more discoverable when people search online for legal issues.

 Potentially, the initial draft might involve the proposal of additional Schema.
 If discussions show that there is important content on the legal help sites that cannot be captured adequately with existing terms, our group can propose additional terms — and potentially an entire branch of Legal Schema markup — to be added to the central Schema.org standards.

-This phase will be carried out with a mixture of subject matter and technical experts, in consultation with Schema.org community members, to ensure that our draft protocols will be durable for future uses, technically correct, and likely to be integrated into Schema.org standards.
+This drafting and experimenting phase will be carried out with a mixture of subject matter and technical experts, in consultation with Schema.org community members, to ensure that our draft protocols will be durable for future uses, technically correct, and likely to be integrated into Schema.org standards.

 Issues with current Legal Help search

 Over the past four years, our Lab has focused on how people attempt to use the legal system to address their life problems around family (divorce, child custody, wills); around money (debt, compensation, disagreements); around housing (eviction, landlord/tenant issues); and around immigration.